kshedden/case_studies/methods/power.md

 Under the alternative hypothesis, $(\bar{d} - \theta)/\tau$ follows a
 standard normal distribution.
 Conventionally (but somewhat arbitrarily) we seek 80% power.
-Since the 0.8 quantile of a standard normal distribution is 0.84, we achieve 80\% power when $\theta/\tau = 2.84$.
+Since the 0.2 quantile of a standard normal distribution is -0.84, we achieve 80\% power when $\theta/\tau = 2.84$.
 That is, the effect size must be 2.84 to achieve 80\% power.
-If sample sizes are small and the standard normal distribution is underdispersed relative to the true sampling distribution, one can replace 2.84 with 3 to obtain a good rule of thumb for 80\% power.
+If sample sizes are small, then the standard normal distribution is underdispersed relative to the true sampling distribution, so it would be better to replace 2.84 with 3 to obtain a good rule of thumb for 80\% power.
 In words, the effect must be three times the standard error to have good power.